luizguilhermefr/OpenVRT-Visualizer/README.md

 # OpenVRT Visualizer

 The OpenVRT Project desktop visualizer.
-Use it to review your prescription maps.
+Use it to review your prescription maps and/or convert them to GeoJSON.

 ## Build Setup